Toggle: English / Spanish

 Have you noticed a tick or insect bite?

-What are your underlying medical problems?
-Do you have, for example, asthma or allergies?
+What medical problems do you have, such as asthma or allergies?

 Tests may include: